kmatarese/glide-covid-19/README.md

 * Data is not currently being updated in an automated fashion.
 * This is meant to be a quick set of examples.
 There is room for improvement.
-* This is still prone to rapid changes.
+* This is not made to be resilient against schema changes in the sources, which will be a likely source of bugs over time.
 * This is not meant to verify or validate the data sources themselves, which may contain errors and discrepancies.